 Swimming with Sharks

-Whether you’re looking for an adrenaline-pumping thrill or simply want to marvel at these impressive creatures, Bimini is the perfect place to see sharks up close and personal.
+Whether you’re looking for an adrenaline-pumping thrill or want to marvel at these impressive creatures, Bimini is the perfect place to see sharks up close and personal.
 The Bimini Scuba Center and Bimini Blue Tours and Adventures offer snorkeling adventures with hammerheads, reef sharks, and white tips.
 They also provide stingrays and dolphin voyages!

 SS Sapona Bimini Shipwreck

 The SS Sapona was a German cargo ship that ran aground near Bimini in the Bahamas during a storm in 1926.
 The ship was carrying a load of coal and was on its way from Germany to Cuba when it hit a reef and began to take on water.
 The crew was able to evacuate, but the ship quickly sank.

 The Sapona is a popular dive site today, and its remains provide an eerie glimpse into the past.
 The ship’s hull is still largely intact, and the forward deck is covered in coral.
 You can swim through the hold, exploring the ship’s cargo of coal that has been turned into black diamonds by the sea.
 For many divers, the SS Sapona is a Bimini must-see.